DevMountain/sql-2-afternoon/README.md

 2. Find all customers with no company (null) and set their company to `"Self"`.
 3. Find the customer `Julia Barnett` and change her last name to `Thompson`.
 4. Find the customer with this email `luisrojas@yahoo.cl` and change his support rep to `4`.
 5. Find all tracks that are the genre `Metal` and have no composer.
-Set the composer to be `"The darkness around us"`.
+Set the composer to `"The darkness around us"`.
 6. Refresh your page to remove all database changes.

 ### Solution